lngamesnet/c-lightning-plugins/README.md

 ### telegrambot:

 Receive warnings and monitor your c-lightning node via Telegram Bot.
-In this simple example you can Receive warnings when there are variations in the funds of your node, and a periodic report about your funds.
+Whith this simple example you can receive warnings when there are variations in the funds of your node, and a periodic report about your funds.
 It should be easy to add more warnings and monitoring data: channels, invoices, payments, etc.  [telegrambot.py](https://github.com/lngamesnet/c-lightning-plugins/blob/master/telegrambot.py)

 ## Resources